roozbehdavari/Reproducible-Research/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

 For imputed missing value dataset, the mean of total number of steps taken per day is 1.0705 &times; 10<sup>4</sup> while the median is 10600.
-Note that both mean has changed for only few percents.
+Note that both mean and median have changed for only few percents.
 This was expected as we imputed the missing values based on random replacement of existing values.

 ## Are there differences in activity patterns between weekdays and weekends?